JRR3/toomanycells/README.md

 <br/>
 Note that you can include multiple nodes in the list of branches.
-From this figures we observe that the higher cumulative modularity of branch 1183 with respect to branch 2 suggests that the former has a higher degree of heterogeneity.
+From these figures we observe that the higher cumulative modularity of branch 1183 with respect to branch 2 suggests that the former has a higher degree of heterogeneity.
 However, just relying in modularity could provide a